Medical Training and Medical School FAQ

 For a more complete answer to this question, click here.

-Which Premed Major Should I Choose?
+Which Premed Major Should I Choose for Medical Training?

 The short answer to this question is: it doesn't matter much.
 As long as you meet the medical school admissions requirements during your time in college, you'll be in good shape.